 The Supporting Families Workgroup (SFWG) helps and represents survivors of domestic violence and sexual assault in obtaining restraining orders, and orders for custody, dissolution, visitation, and support.
 It also assists and represents undocumented survivors of domestic violence, torture, human trafficking, and other serious abuse in removal proceedings and before USCIS; and helps and represents individuals before USCIS to become U.S. Citizens.

 LAFLA is currently accepting applications for the position of Paralegal.

-• Self-motivated, takes initiative, willing to ask questions when needed and learn quickly;
+• Self-motivated, takes initiative, ability to learn quickly;

 • Bilingual in Spanish preferred.

 Please submit a cover letter and resume online to firstname.lastname@example.org.
-Include “Paralegal Supporting Families-Temporary” in the subject line.
+Include “Paralegal-Supporting Families” in the subject line.

 PROBATIONARY PERIOD – A nine-month probationary period will be required.

 AN EQUAL OPPORTUNITY EMPLOYER – Selection will be based solely on merit and will be without discrimination because of race, color, national origin, ancestry, ethnicity, citizenship, creed, sex, gender, sexual orientation, gender identity, transgender status, age, religion, genetic information, physical or mental disability, medical condition, military or veteran status, pregnancy, childbirth or related medical condition, marital or registered domestic partners status, or any other legally protected status.